Weishuo93/NN_Pred/README.md

 ./DownloadThirdParty.sh
 ```
 ### Switching backends
-The backend is specified by a environmental variable in the activate.sh file.
+The backend is specified by an environmental variable in the activate.sh file.
 One can modify the script or set the environment variable manually in the shell command line.
 ```sh
 export NNPRED_BACKEND=ONNX  # ONNX Runtime backend
 export NNPRED_BACKEND=TF    # TensorFlow backend